janhartmann/flight-spotter/README.md

 We are, however, able to predict where the aircraft is going by using its current position, velocity (m/s) and direction it is heading using the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).

 Thankfully, there exists a great geospatial analysis library [Turf.js](https://turfjs.org/) to help us with this calculation.

+Once we have the predicted next destination, we can create a line to the point from the current known position of the aircraft, split it into segments and animate it over a duration until we get the new position from the server.

 **Trajectory line to the arrival airport**